JanLoehr/unity-snippets/Scripts/Texture 3D Converter/README.md

 ## Quickstart

 Copy the script within the Editor folder to your Unity project.
-Make sure it ends up within an Editor folder, so it will be only user for the Editor and not for builds.
+Make sure it ends up within an Editor folder, so it will be only used for the Editor and not for builds.

 A new item in the menu bar will appear under "Tools -> Texture 3D Converter".